diomari/diomari/README.md

 # Hi, I'm Diomari 👋

-I'm a product-minded full-stack engineer building AI-enabled products, serverless systems, developer tools, and fast frontend experiences.
+I'm a full-stack engineer building AI-enabled products, serverless systems, developer tools, and frontend experiences.

 I like working at the intersection of product, architecture, and implementation: turning ambiguous ideas into scoped systems, shipping the smallest useful loop,